 We packed a few school supplies to donate to the Mt.
 Airy School which were greatly appreciated and I wished afterward that we had taken more.
 I would recommend that anyone visiting one of the Sandals/Beaches resorts find a bit of room in their suitcase for much-needed school supplies.

 Prior to this trip, I was unaware of the programs that Sandals Resorts International has in place to give back to local communities where they are doing business across the Caribbean.
 I was impressed to see a corporation that clearly believes it has a responsibility to stand by the community and be a good corporate citizen.
 I know that I am much more inclined to spend my vacation dollars visiting a resort when corporate management is dedicated to making a difference in the lives of local residents and I hope others feel the same way.

-Disclosure: Emma and I were the guests of Beaches Resort Negril, however, I received no other compensation for this post.
+Disclosure: We were the guests of Beaches Resort Negril, however, I received no other compensation for this post.
 My opinions are, as always, my own.